The Helmholtz principle

 This experimental configuration investigated the efficiency of the method, if it was used to eliminate outliers in a higher semantic level.
 The problem was to eliminate circular structures (objects) in a collection of objects.
 The core idea of our method can still be used, since the modeling of a circular object with line segments, would cause the establishment of a large number of short line segments that approximate the circular manifold, compared to the real linear structures, where the corresponding manifolds would provide large line segments.
 In this experimental analysis, the a-contrario model was differently tuned, compared to the other experiments.
 The basic parameter that controlled the outcome was the value of b, in the pareto distribution, which is related to the most expected number of points in a line segment.
 Since we wish to preserve linear structures, this parameter has to have a large value, so as shorter line segments (i.e. those modeling non linear manifolds) can be regarded as non meaningful, and thus, the corresponding points be considered as outliers.
 The following demonstrates the results of this experiment, by using both the DSaM method [2] and also the widely used polygon approximation (PA) [3]

-Figure 1: An example of eliminating circular structures in a collection of objects. a) The initial image.
-Result by using b) DSaM, (c) PA.
+a b c Figure 1: An example of eliminating circular structures in a collection of objects. a) The initial image.
+Result by using b) DSaM, (c) PA. -

 As it can be seen in the following figure, the DSaM algorithm manages to satisfactorily capture a large number of the initial line segments, while the outliers are modeled with short line segments.

-Figure 2: DSaM modeling example. a) General dataset b) Line fitting.
+a b Figure 2: DSaM modeling example. a) General dataset b) Line fitting. -

 The initial data were degraded by zero mean Gaussian additive noise (SNR = 43dB) and outliers were added (the number of outliers is equal to the number of pure points).

-Figure 3: An example of the application of the Helmholtz principle in linear regression. (a) First iteration.
+a b Figure 3: An example of the application of the Helmholtz principle in linear regression. (a) First iteration.
 The line segments computed are also depicted with blue. (b) Last iteration.
-Green points depict the points that were considered inliers in each iteration.
+Green points depict the points that were considered inliers in each iteration. -

 Considering the RANSAC case the following applies: